 2. Examine the portraying item and choose a point of view.

-3. Determine the scale of the subject and position the sheet of paper correctly (vertically or horizontally).
+3. Determine the size of the item and position the paper correctly (vertically or horizontally).

 4. Place and balance objects on a piece of paper.